Raspberry and White Chocolate Muffins

-These Healthier Raspberry and White Chocolate Muffins balance the tartness of juicy raspberries and sweetness of the white chocolate chips, to make a yummy treat!
-Made with wholemeal flour and less sugar than traditional muffins, they’re a healthier alternative.
-These muffins are still delicious though, with their juicy berries and creamy white chocolate, and are a hit with the whole family!
-This raspberry muffin recipe is super easy to make too!
+These reduced-sugar Raspberry and White Chocolate Muffins balance the tartness of juicy raspberries and sweetness of the white chocolate chips, to make a yummy treat!
+Made with wholemeal flour and less sugar than traditional muffins, this raspberry muffin recipe is a great reduced-sugar alternative for lunch boxes or snack.
+With their juicy berries and creamy white chocolate, these muffins are a hit with the whole family!
+Super easy to make too!

-You’ll need the following ingredients to make these healthier muffins:
+You’ll need the following ingredients to make these reduced-sugar muffins:

 Raspberries – This recipe uses fresh raspberries.
 Fresh berries tend to be sweeter and more flavourful, but you could substitute for frozen.
 Halve them to help with distribution through the muffin batter.